How to Receive Accommodations

 - Problems with receiving accommodations should first be communicated to the professor by the student.
 If not resolved, the student should contact their Disability Specialist.

-- If a student adds a class he or she must notify their Disability Specialist as soon as possible if accommodation letters are needed.
+- If a student adds a class they must notify their Disability Specialist as soon as possible if accommodation letters are needed.
 Failure to notify your specialist as soon as possible may result in delay of accommodations.

 - Students must contact the ODS at the beginning of each semester to arrange for academic accommodations and to complete/update their ODS application and the Release of Information form for accommodations letters.

-- Students who think they are not being appropriately accommodated may file a complaint by contacting the Office of Access and Equal Opportunity at:
+- Students who think they are not being appropriately accommodated may file a complaint by contacting the Office of Access and Equity at:

 University of Illinois Springfield